Monarch Park Collegiate Institute

-Monarch Park Collegiate (referred to as MPC, Monarch Park or Monarch; formerly known as Monarch Park Secondary School) is a high school located near the intersection of Coxwell Avenue and Danforth Avenue in Toronto, Ontario.
+Monarch Park Collegiate (referred to as MPC, Monarch Park, or Monarch; formerly known as Monarch Park Secondary School) is a high school located near the intersection of Coxwell Avenue and Danforth Avenue in Toronto, Ontario.
 It is a part of the Toronto District School Board.

 History

 Monarch Park Collegiate was the first high school built in Toronto after 1937.
-Construction of the school began in March 1965, and was completed by late August at a cost of $3,751,654.69.
+Construction of the school began in March 1965 and was completed by late August at a cost of $3,751,654.69.
 In 1966, a third story was added at a cost of $1,245,210.

+The land for Monarch Park Collegiate Institute is located in Toronto's East End, an area shaped by clay extraction operations in the early 1900s that provided raw materials for the city's lucrative brick manufacturing sector, necessary for residential and industrial construction.

-The school that would later be known as the Le Collège français was founded here in 1979, before moving to the Jarvis Collegiate in 1981.
+The school that would later be known as Le Collège français was founded here in 1979, before moving to the Jarvis Collegiate in 1981.

-Monarch Park Collegiate is an International Baccalaureate World School, offering the IB Prep program for students in Grades 9 and 10, and the IB Diploma Programme for students in Grades 11 and 12.
+Monarch Park Collegiate is an International Baccalaureate World School, offering the IB Prep program for students in Grades 9 and 10 and the IB Diploma Programme for students in Grades 11 and 12.

 Overview

-Monarch Park Collegiate Institute offers a complete semestered program, open for extremely limited out-of-district student enrolment.
-Monarch Park Collegiate is a 'Global School' that embraces a philosophy of global education, focusing on human rights education, peace education, international development and environmentalism.
-The staff and students are from over 100 different countries, and speak almost as many languages.
+Monarch Park Collegiate Institute is known as an excellent secondary school that offers a complete semestered program, open for extremely limited out-of-district student enrolment.
+Monarch Park Collegiate is a 'Global School' that embraces a philosophy of global education, focusing on human rights education, peace education, international development, and environmentalism.
+The staff and students are from over 100 different countries and speak almost as many languages.

 Campus

-In terms of facilities, the large group instruction room was constructed to allow topics to be presented to approximately 150 people, and also greatly reduced repetition of the same material.
-The library, located in the same wing of the school, was constructed with a mezzanine which is capable of seating about 80 students.
+In terms of facilities, the large group instruction room was constructed to allow topics to be presented to approximately 150 people and also greatly reduced repetition of the same material.
+The library, located in the same wing of the school, was constructed with a mezzanine that is capable of seating about 80 students.
 This mezzanine was constructed so that students could study and be in easy reach of the library's research books and other material.
 The auditorium, also located in the same wing, is equipped with a lighting and acoustics system.

 The eastern wing was constructed with a modern swimming pool, measuring 75' × 35' and varying in depth from 3' to 9½', lined on one side by a gallery.
 In the summer of 2011, the pool area underwent renovations after being temporarily closed the year before.

-On the southern end of the school property is Monarch Park Stadium, which has an artificial turf soccer field which can be transformed into a rugby, football, or field hockey ground and also has a synthetic rubberized Olympic track.
+On the southern end of the school property is Monarch Park Stadium, which has an artificial turf soccer field that can be transformed into a rugby, football, or field hockey ground and also has a synthetic rubberized Olympic track.
 The stadium is able to operate year-round due to an air-supported structure placed on it during the winter, able to protect the field from the elements.